 And that’s it.
 These three things are baby steps — clear action items to help you start your Twitch channel on the right foot.

-As you grow your community and work to a point where you’ll generate revenue from streaming, the whole process will keep changing.
-Bigger audiences have different needs, and it’s your job to get to know your viewers and evolve your channel as needed.
+As you grow your community, you'll also be keep one eye on the day when you can generate revenue from streaming via the Twitch Affiliate payout.
+But remember that bigger audiences have different needs, and it’s your job to get to know your viewers and evolve your channel as needed.

 But with some basic gear, a consistent schedule, and a little personality, you’ll have a strong foundation to build on for years to come.